GeoPr/GeoPr/README.md

 ### 📘 A short story about me (U can skip)

 I have been learning to code for 2 years.
 The first time when I was 14 y.o I tried to learn Python but quickly got that I didn't enjoy it.
 After this incident, I started learning web development and after six months got my first freelance order.
 During this time, I didn't spend a single ruble on any courses or something like that, and my way of learning was trial and error, watching videos and read articles.
 Now I feel comfortable with developing and enjoy every line of code.
 I've been learning React for the past four months and now I'm sure that ready to get a job.
 What about the future, I think or at least hope to become a senior front-end developer in 2-3 years.
-Thaks for reading.
-I hope u aren't completely bored.
+Thanks for reading.
+I hope you weren't completely bored.

 ### 🤝 Contact: